glassBead-tc/exa-mcp-server/README.md

 ## Usage 🎯

-Once configured, you can ask Claude to perform web searches or manage Exa Websets:
+Once configured, you can interact with the Exa MCP server through Claude:

-### Web Search Examples
+### Direct Search Examples

 ```
 Can you search for recent developments in quantum computing?